Bivariate Bernstein-gamma functions, potential measures, and asymptotics of exponential functionals of L\'evy processes

 with the convention $U^{*0}\equiv1$.
 Next, if for some $n \geq 1$,

-then, for any $1 \leq k\leq n+1$, we have that the potential densities of $U^{*k}$ exist and are locally bounded since they satisfy \eqref{eq:convo1} for any $x\in\Rb$, and also $U^{*l}(0,\infty)<\infty$ for any $1\leq l\leq n$. \end{theorem} \begin{remark} To be precise, we note that in the last theorem we work with the canonical $q$-excessive versions of the respective densities, see \cite[Proposition I.12]{Bertoin96}.
+then, for any $1 \leq k\leq n+1$, we have that the potential densities of $U^{*k}$ exist and are locally bounded since they satisfy \eqref{eq:convo1} for any $x\in\Rb$, and also $U^{*l}(0,\infty)<\infty$ for any $1\leq l\leq n$. \end{theorem} The theorem is proved in Section \hyperref[proof 4.6]{\ref*{sec:proofs BG}}. \begin{remark} To be precise, we note that in the last theorem we work with the canonical $q$-excessive versions of the respective densities, see \cite[Proposition I.12]{Bertoin96}.
 This allows us to state universal and not almost everywhere results.
 The proof of \eqref{eq:convo1} can be easily modified to improve the bound to

 but we use the former as it is more compact.
 Further, we note that Theorems \ref{thm:derW} and \ref{thm:convo} can be extended to include the case $\limi{t}\xi_t = \infty$: by considering the process $\widehat{\xi} = -\xi$, which drifts to $-\infty$, and has $\widehat{\kappa}_\pm= \kappa_\mp$, $\widehat{A} = -A$, we see that the corresponding integral criterion would be